PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 Please notice that, for now, support for filters is experimental.
 There is a known limitation for generation of relations in filter form class, so you need to adapt field configuration by hand.

+### 8. Sorting

+You can add sorting in columns, by using ``with-sort`` flag in ``pugx:generate:crud`` command.
+If you do so, instead of simple labels, table headers will contain links to toggle sorting ascending and descending.